 - Visit your sitemap, and do a ctrl + f for your keyword – this will help find all the pages within your sitemap targeting your keyword, helping you find old pages buried within your site that you may not have known about before.

-- SEMrush keyword data (free trial) – this will give you a list of keywords with the page urls that rank for those keywords.
+- SEMrush keyword data (visit SEMrush) – this will give you a list of keywords with the page urls that rank for those keywords.
 It can help identify where you may have the wrong urls ranking for your keywords, which can be the result of cannibalisation.
 Simply sort by keyword to identify duplicates.
 This could also be done using the Ahrefs traffic report.

 - site:domain.com intitle:keyword – similar to the first operator, this will show each page with our chosen keyword in the Title.